5 things to do in your vegetable garden in preparation for Spring

 These light feeders are often the first you will begin to crave as the weather warms.
 I love to begin adding raw salad ingredients to our family meals after the heavy winter dinners.
 If you plant them now they will be ready to harvest when you feel like eating them again.

 If you have been growing vegetables for a few years it is now time to add something new to your garden.
 Try growing a new plant, or a new variety of a favourite plant each season.
 This allows you to check if you are growing the most suitable variety of plant, one your family enjoys, is productive and is easy to grow.
 Plant your favourites of seasons past + 1 new thing.

-If it is your first season of beginning to grow your own fresh food at home this Spring please join the Grow Just One Thing Challenge.
-It is a 4 day simple program to help you get started.
-It is free.
+If it is your first season of beginning to grow your own fresh food at home this Spring my book Grow Just One Thing will help you get started.
 My objective is to have more Australian families growing fresh food at home and experiencing the benefits this brings.
-The Challenge is designed for busy mums to complete with a child.
-Each day from next Monday, 4 September, one simple task will be sent to your inbox to complete and help you begin to grow your first fresh vegetable or herb.
-Don’t miss the Spring intake as the next Challenge will not commence until December.

 Enjoy your Spring planning.
 Don’t forget to get a copy of the Seasonal Planting Guide for successful garden harvests.